 AMIA believes that the education and training of moving image archivists is not only central to AMIA's role as a professional association, but essential to the long-term survival of our moving image heritage.
-AMIA offers three scholarships and a research Internship each year to students entering the field.
+AMIA offers four scholarships and a research Internship each year to students entering the field.
 Application deadlines are May 15th.

 - Sony Pictures Scholarship